bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-57-courage-development.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life recognizes that courage is not the absence of fear but the decision to act according to your values despite feeling afraid.</p>
+<p>Joa recognizes that courage is not the absence of fear but the decision to act according to your values despite feeling afraid.</p>
 </div>

 <div class="verse">